invalidusernamecalled/connect_wifi_terminal/README.md

 > [!NOTE]
 > + this script may generate some working files in the location it is saved at.
-> + it is therefore recommended to save the script in a a separate folder.
+> + it is therefore recommended to save the script in its own separate folder.

 #### Troubleshooting Section